sleepyOwl14/proximax-bc-docs/docs/getting-started/what-is-proximax-sirius-chain.md

 ---
-id: what-is-proximax-blockchain-layer
+id: what-is-proximax-sirius-chain
 title: What is ProximaX Sirius-Chain
 ---
 ## Blockchain Reimagined and Evolved

 [ProximaX](https://proximax.io/) Sirius-chain is a blockchain component under ProximaX Sirius platform built from the ground up to be simple for developers to use blockchain technology.
-We named it as **Sirius-Chain**.

 Sirius-Chain is built around a powerful system to customize your using of the blockchain.
 We call it the Smart Asset System.
 It gives you the power to use Sirius Chain as if it were a custom blockchain built for your application and your assets.